-After issuance of the Recruit BDU uniform, Recruit officers must wear it daily.
-The uniform may become damaged or no longer serviceable due to police duties and training.
-In this situation, the Department will reissue necessary uniform items.
-However, it is the responsibility of the wearer to safeguard the uniform from loss or damage due to neglect or mistreatment.
+After issuance of the recruit BDU uniform, recruit officers are required to wear it daily.
+The uniform may become damaged or no longer serviceable as a result of police duties and/or training.
+In this situation, the department will reissue necessary uniform items.
+However, it is the responsibility of the wearer to safeguard the uniform from loss or damage as a result of neglect or mistreatment.

-NOTE: The "Recruit Officer Training Program" handbook, commonly referred to as the "ROTP handbook," states that "If any part of the uniform is damaged or altered, rendering it unsuitable for reissue, the Recruit officer is responsible for reimbursing the Department for its replacement cost.
-In such event, a "Report of Damage to or Loss of District Government Property" for (PD Form 43) shall be prepared and submitted through the Chain of Command."
+NOTE: The "Recruit Officer Training Program" handbook, commonly referred to as the "ROTP handbook," states that, "If any part of the uniform is damaged or altered, rendering it unsuitable for reissue, the recruit officer is responsible for reimbursing the Department for its replacement cost.
+In such event, a "Report of Damage to or Loss of District Government Property" for (PD Form 43) shall be prepared and submitted through the chain-of-command."